Oceanduck/Oceanduck.github.io/_posts/2021-05-11-Understanding-Azure-Applications.md

 ### Service Principal aka Enterprise Apps

-Service Principal is the local representation of the global application object in a single tenant.Service Principal needs to be created in each tenant where the application will be used and will reference the globally unique application object.
+Service Principal is the local representation of the global application object in a single tenant.
+Service Principal needs to be created in each tenant where the application will be used and will reference the globally unique application object.

 Service Principal is also a security Principal.